 - Nominees do not need to have been accepted in any graduate program in order to be eligible, but should plan to begin studies no later than the fall of the year following their award.
 We do not fund scholars who have already begun their graduate program.

-Completed nominations/applications should be submitted electronically email@example.com unless prior permission for alternate submission is granted.
+Completed nominations/applications should be submitted electronically to email@example.com unless prior permission for alternate submission is granted.
 Individuals seeking information on application deadlines in any given year should also write to the above contact.
 Each applicant will be considered for every award for which s/he is eligible; a single application to the WCS Graduate Scholarship Program is all that is required.

 Selection and Scholarship Timeline